copyrite/LwotcMinimalText/XComGame.md

 +2 damage with ranged attacks against flanked enemies.

 ## Impact Compensation
-You gain a stackable Impact Compensation buff after you take damage.
-You take 20% less damage (multiplicative) per stack.
+You gain a stack of Impact Compensation after you take damage.
+Damage is reduced by 20% once per stack.
 Stacks are lost at the start of your turn.
-* The damage you take after Impact Compensation is (100% - 20%)^(number of stacks).

 ## Impact Fields
-You take 33% less damage for 2 turns.
+Take 33% less damage.
+2 turn duration.
 * {% COOLDOWN %}
-* {% 1AP NTE %}
+* {% AP1 NTE %}

 ## Impersonal Edge
-Gain a stack of Impersonal Edge and tick your Shadow cooldown by 1 when you kill with a Throwing Knife. +20 Aim per stack.
-Stacks have an independent 3 turn duration.
+Gain a stack of Impersonal Edge and reduce your Shadow cooldown by 1 when you kill with a Throwing Knife. +20 Aim per stack.
+Each stack has a 3 turn duration.

 ## Implacable
 Once per turn, when you kill an enemy, you gain a movement action.

 ## Impulse
 +10 Aim and +10 Crit chance if you have moved this turn.
+* TODO: Until the start of your next turn, right?

 ## Incinerator
 +2 to flamethrower length. +1 to flamethrower width.